$0 Colorado Foster Care Quick-Start Checklist

 Training hours can come from a mix of sources: county workshops, online modules through platforms like Foster Parent College, conferences run by the Colorado State Foster Parent Association, and sessions offered by your CPA.
 The state doesn't prescribe the exact topics for ongoing training — you have more flexibility here than in pre-service.

-For Therapeutic or Treatment Foster Care licensure, the ongoing training requirement increases, with additional specialized content required annually on top of the 20-hour baseline.
+For Specialized or Treatment Foster Care licensure, additional specialized content may be required annually on top of the 20-hour baseline.

 Planning Your Training Timeline

-If you're starting from scratch, budget three to six months from your first inquiry call to an active license.
-The TIPS-MAPP schedule is usually the longest fixed variable — you can't rush a 10-week program, and waiting for the next cohort after a missed session or late start adds time you can't control.
+If you're starting from scratch, allow for a process that may take three to six months for the home study alone, with the full licensing timeline varying by county or agency.
+The TIPS-MAPP schedule is a fixed 10-week component — you can't rush the program, and waiting for the next cohort after a missed session or late start adds time you can't control.

 The practical move is to contact your county or preferred agency before anything else, confirm the next TIPS-MAPP or CORE cohort start date, and lock in your spot.
-Background checks and the SAFE home study can run in parallel.
+Ask whether background checks and the SAFE home study can run in parallel.

-The Colorado Foster Care Licensing Guide includes a session-by-session TIPS-MAPP tracker and a timeline planner that shows which pieces of the process can run concurrently — helping you avoid the delay patterns that push most applicants beyond the six-month mark.
+The Colorado Foster Care Licensing Guide includes a session-by-session TIPS-MAPP tracker and a timeline planner that shows which pieces of the process can run concurrently and where a missed session or regional delay can add time.

 Get Your Free Colorado Foster Care Quick-Start Checklist